Dirac-Majorana neutrinos distinction in four-body decays: Introduction

 In Ref. \cite{Rosen}, it was suggested that measurements of the Michel parameters in muon decay cannot help to distinguish the nature of neutrinos because they are of different flavours and the required anti-symmetrization of the amplitude for Majorana neutrinos does not apply.
 However, as we shall discuss, the reason why we cannot distinguish between Dirac and Majorana nature of neutrinos in this process was carefully explained by London and Langacker in \cite{London}; they have shown that it is not possible, even in principle, to test lepton-number conservation in muon decay if the final neutrinos are massless and are not observed (which agrees with the DMCT theorem for the SM neutrinos interaction).
 Therefore, if we can infer some information on neutrinos, it becomes possible to get a non-vanishing difference between Dirac and Majorana cases, even for this type of leptonic decays.

 As it was first introduced in \cite{Shrock1980}, and discussed in several following works \cite{Shrock1981,Kotani,Shrock1982,MichelParameters}, the Majorana nature could affect processes with $\nu \Bar{\nu}$ final states involving different flavours.
 We emphasize that this effect is not a direct consequence of the presence of indistinguishable fermions in the final state but a result of the intrinsic Majorana fermion properties.
 Using the fact that flavoured neutrinos do not have a definite mass; i.e., the existence of two different basis, due to finite neutrino masses, this could lead to “internal interference effects” \cite{London} when considering Majorana neutrinos.
 These effects can be analyzed with the usual implementation of Feynman diagrams and their corresponding Feynman rules for Majorana fermions.
-These interference effects can be explained in detail from first principles by studying the action of Majorana fields over the final asymptotic neutrino states in the QFT scheme.
+These interference effects can be explained in detail from first principles by studying the action of Majorana fields over the final asymptotic neutrino states in the QFT scheme, where now the operator $\Psi$ can create either of the two states, and so can $\Bar{\Psi}$.

 The main idea is now clear: we will study the possible effects of Majorana neutrinos in the radiative leptonic decay of $\mu$ and $\tau$ leptons assuming we can `measure' them (i.e. infer their kinematic variables), avoiding integration over their momenta.
 In such cases, we shall prove that the difference between Dirac and Majorana nature of neutrinos is still present at the level of differential decay rate and explicitly depends on the neutrinos kinematics.
-Given the acoplanarity of the $\ell'-\gamma$ and $\nu-\bar{\nu}$ decay systems in the back-to-back configuration as explained in Section 3.2, the D-M difference vanishes upon integration on the neutrinos variables.
+Then, given the $b2b$ configuration analysis as explained in Section \ref{subsec:3.2}, we will show that the D-M difference vanishes upon integration on the neutrinos variables and discuss the origin of the discrepancy with the KMS result.